shaiguitar/resque_stuck_queue/README.md

 If resque doesn't run jobs in specific queues (defaults to `@queue = :app`) within a certain timeframe, it will trigger a pre-defined handler of your choice.
 You can use this to send an email, pager duty, add more resque workers, restart resque, send you a txt...whatever suits you.

+It will also fire a proc to notify you when it's recovered.

 ## How it works

 When you call `start` you are essentially starting two threads that will continiously run until `stop` is called or until the process shuts down.